davide-marino00/PBI_DOCS/refac.md

 ### Table Name: `tbl_Project`

 #### Table Description:
 The `tbl_Project` table serves as a central repository for storing detailed information about various projects within an organization.
-This table is designed to facilitate project management by capturing essential attributes related to each project, enabling effective tracking, reporting, and analysis.
+This table is designed to facilitate project management by capturing essential attributes related to each project, including its identification, status, timelines, budget, and associated personnel.

 #### Key Attributes:
 - **ProjectID** (Primary Key): A unique identifier for each project, typically an auto-incrementing integer or a GUID, ensuring that each project can be distinctly referenced.
-- **ProjectName**: A descriptive name for the project, providing a clear indication of its purpose or objective.
+- **ProjectName**: A descriptive name for the project, providing a clear indication of its purpose or focus.
-- **ProjectDescription**: A detailed narrative outlining the scope, goals, and deliverables of the project, allowing stakeholders to understand its significance.
+- **ProjectDescription**: A detailed narrative outlining the objectives, scope, and deliverables of the project.
 - **StartDate**: The date when the project is officially initiated, marking the beginning of project activities.
-- **EndDate**: The anticipated or actual completion date of the project, helping to assess project timelines and deadlines.
+- **EndDate**: The projected or actual completion date of the project, indicating when the project is expected to conclude or has concluded.
-- **Status**: The current state of the project (e.g., Planned, In Progress, Completed, On Hold), which aids in monitoring project progress and performance.
+- **Status**: A categorical field representing the current state of the project (e.g., Planned, In Progress, Completed, On Hold, Canceled).
-- **Budget**: The allocated financial resources for the project, essential for financial planning and management.
+- **Budget**: The allocated financial resources for the project, which may include estimates for labor, materials, and other expenses.
-- **ProjectManagerID**: A foreign key linking to the `tbl_Employee` table, identifying the individual responsible for overseeing the project and ensuring its successful execution.
+- **ProjectManagerID**: A foreign key linking to the `tbl_Employee` table, identifying the individual responsible for overseeing the project.
-- **CreatedDate**: The timestamp indicating when the project record was created, useful for auditing and historical reference.
+- **CreatedDate**: The timestamp indicating when the project record was created in the database.
-- **ModifiedDate**: The timestamp of the last update made to the project record, providing insight into the project's evolution over time.
+- **LastUpdatedDate**: The timestamp of the most recent update made to the project record, allowing for tracking of changes over time.

 #### Purpose:
-The `tbl_Project` table is integral to project management systems, enabling organizations to maintain a comprehensive overview of their projects.
-By capturing critical project data, it supports decision-making processes, resource allocation, and performance evaluation, ultimately contributing to the successful delivery of projects.
+The `tbl_Project` table is integral to project tracking and management processes, enabling stakeholders to monitor progress, allocate resources effectively, and ensure that projects align with organizational goals.
+By maintaining comprehensive records of each project, the table supports reporting, analysis, and decision-making activities.

 #### Relationships:
-- The `ProjectManagerID` field establishes a relationship with the `tbl_Employee` table, linking projects to the employees responsible for their management.
+- The `ProjectManagerID` field establishes a relationship with the `tbl_Employee` table, linking projects to the employees responsible for their execution.
 - Additional relationships may exist with other tables, such as `tbl_Task` for task management or `tbl_Resource` for resource allocation, depending on the overall database schema.

 #### Usage:
-This table is utilized by project managers, team members, and stakeholders to input, update, and retrieve project-related information, ensuring that all parties have access to the latest project data for informed decision-making and collaboration.
+This table is utilized by project managers, team members, and organizational leaders to gain insights into project performance, manage timelines and budgets, and facilitate communication among stakeholders.
+It is a critical component of the organization's project management framework.

 ---

 #### <a name="table-vw_missing_timesheet"></a>Table: `vw_missing_timesheet`

-### Table Description: `vw_missing_timesheet`
+### Table Name: `vw_missing_timesheet`

+#### Table Description:
-The `vw_missing_timesheet` is a database view designed to provide a consolidated overview of employees who have not submitted their timesheets for a specified period.
-This view aggregates relevant data from various tables, including employee records, timesheet submissions, and payroll information, to identify individuals with missing timesheet entries.
+The `vw_missing_timesheet` is a database view designed to provide a consolidated overview of employees who have not submitted their timesheets within the designated reporting period.
+This view serves as a critical tool for payroll and human resources departments to identify and address compliance issues related to timesheet submissions.

 #### Key Features:
-- **Employee Identification**: The view includes essential employee details such as Employee ID, Name, Department, and Position, allowing for easy identification of individuals.
+- **Employee Identification**: The view includes essential employee details such as Employee ID, Name, and Department, allowing for easy identification of individuals who have missing timesheets.
+- **Reporting Period**: It captures the specific reporting period for which timesheets are missing, enabling targeted follow-up actions.
-- **Timesheet Status**: It highlights the status of timesheet submissions, specifically focusing on those that are missing or overdue.
+- **Submission Status**: The view indicates the status of timesheet submissions, highlighting those that are overdue or not submitted at all.
-- **Date Range Filtering**: The view can be filtered by specific date ranges to assess compliance with timesheet submission deadlines.
+- **Date Filters**: The view can be filtered by date ranges to focus on specific payroll cycles or reporting periods, enhancing its usability for various administrative needs.
-- **Reporting Utility**: This view serves as a valuable tool for HR and management to monitor timesheet compliance, facilitating timely follow-ups and ensuring accurate payroll processing.

-#### Columns:
-- **Employee_ID**: Unique identifier for each employee.
-- **Employee_Name**: Full name of the employee.
-- **Department**: The department in which the employee works.
-- **Position**: The job title of the employee.
-- **Missing_Timesheet_Period**: The specific period for which the timesheet is missing.
-- **Submission_Deadline**: The deadline by which the timesheet should have been submitted.
-- **Last_Submission_Date**: The date of the last submitted timesheet, if applicable.
+- **Aggregated Data**: It may aggregate data to show trends in timesheet submissions over time, helping management to identify patterns or recurring issues.

 #### Use Cases:
-- **HR Management**: To track and manage timesheet submissions and ensure compliance with company policies.
-- **Payroll Processing**: To identify employees who may not be compensated accurately due to missing timesheets.
-- **Performance Monitoring**: To assess employee adherence to timesheet submission protocols and identify potential areas for improvement.

-This view is essential for maintaining accurate records and ensuring that all employees are held accountable for their timesheet submissions, ultimately contributing to the efficiency of payroll operations and workforce management.
+- **Compliance Monitoring**: HR personnel can use this view to ensure that all employees are adhering to timesheet submission policies.
+- **Payroll Processing**: Payroll departments can quickly identify employees whose timesheets are missing, preventing delays in payroll processing.
+- **Performance Management**: Managers can utilize this information to address potential performance issues with employees who frequently miss submissions.

+#### Data Sources:
+The `vw_missing_timesheet` view is derived from the underlying timesheet and employee tables, ensuring that it reflects the most current data available regarding timesheet submissions.

+#### Maintenance:
+Regular updates to the underlying data sources are necessary to keep the view accurate and relevant.
+It is recommended to review the view's logic periodically to ensure it aligns with any changes in timesheet policies or reporting requirements.

+This view is an essential component of the organization's data management strategy, facilitating efficient tracking and management of timesheet submissions across the workforce.

 ---